CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/DHCP/DHCP-Servers.md

 - Provide a name for the pool (optional).
 - Provide the IP address of the DNS Server you want to use in this pool.
 You can assign multiple DNS servers.
 - Provide the domain name you want to use for this pool so that name resolution is provided (optional).
-- Define the range of all IP addresses available for assignment.
+- Define the range of IP addresses available for assignment.
 - Provide the default gateway IP address (optional).

 In addition, you can configure a static IP address for a resource, such as a server or printer: